groovy-tutorial/groovy-tutorial/manuscript/08/08_07_Constructors.md

 In order to define a constructor we declare a method that:

-1. Can have an access modifier (discussed in a later chapter)
+1. Can have an access modifier ([discussed in a later chapter](#chaccessmodifiers))
 2. Has no return value declared - none, not even `void`
 2. Has the same name as the class in which it is defined - yes, it is case-sensitive
 3. Can take 0 or more arguments

-Now that you've supplied a constructor you'll lose the built-in named argument constructor.
+Now that you've supplied a constructor you'll lose the built-in "map constructor".
 Be warned that this isn't always obvious!
 If we create a new instance using named arguments, our `dump` will show us that `astrid`'s name becomes a list:

 	def astrid = new Person(name: 'Astrid Smithson', email: 'astrid@example.com', mobile: '0418 111 222')
 	println astrid.dump()